February 5, 2026

 Not the neuroscience.

-Just the real-world experience, explained in plain language.
+Just the real‑world experience.

 Who This Is For